How I Toured 7 Countries in Just 10 Days

 I toured 7 different countries in Europe in just 10 days, and you can, too!

 Below is an outline of my schedule.
 You can go on this same trip, or you may choose to modify it.
-The great 10 days canalthing about Europe is that it really doesn’t take too much time or effort to pass from one country to another.
+The great thing about Europe is that it really doesn’t take too much time or effort to pass from one country to another.
 There is a ton of public transportation!
 I flew to and from Europe; while abroad, I got around via ferry and bus.
 The majority of the countries use the same type of money as well, which is very convenient.

 7 Countries in 10 Days: